2018 FIVB Men's Volleyball Challenger Cup qualification (NORCECA)

-The North American section of the 2018 FIVB Volleyball Men's Challenger Cup qualification acted as a qualifier for the 2018 FIVB Volleyball Men's Challenger Cup, for national teams which are members of the North, Central America and Caribbean Volleyball Confederation (NORCECA).
+The North American section of the 2018 FIVB Men's Volleyball Challenger Cup qualification acted as a qualifier for the 2018 FIVB Men's Volleyball Challenger Cup, for national teams which are members of the North, Central America and Caribbean Volleyball Confederation (NORCECA).
 The tournament was held in Pinar del Río, Cuba from 5 to 9 June 2018.
 The winners Cuba qualified for the 2018 Challenger Cup.

 Qualification

 6 NORCECA national teams entered qualification.
 But, Mexico later withdrew.